Joško Vidošević

-Joško Vidošević (11 January 1935 – 10 August 1990), nicknamed Jole, was a Croatian footballer.
-He played for both Yugoslavia and Croatia at international level.
+Joško Vidošević (11 January 1935 – 10 August 1990), nicknamed Jole, was a Croatian footballer who played for both Yugoslavia and Croatia at international level.

 Club career

-A native of Split, Vidošević joined local side Hajduk Split as a youngster in 1949 and debuted for the first team squad in 1952.
-He went on to spend the next 10 years with the club, appearing in a total of 349 games and scored 228 goals (including 143 appearances and 63 goals in the Yugoslav First League).
+A native of Split, Vidošević joined the local side Hajduk Split as a youngster in 1949 and debuted for the first team squad in 1952.
+He went on to spend the next 10 years with the club, appearing in a total of 349 games and scoring a whopping 228 goals (including 143 appearances and 63 goals in the Yugoslav First League).
 During his time at Hajduk he also helped the club win the 1952 and 1954–55 national championships.

 In 1962 he left the club and had brief stints with local rivals RNK Split in 1963 and at Swiss side Lugano in 1964, when he retired from active football due to illness.
 He later worked in Hajduk's club management and served as chairman of Hajduk between June 1985 and November 1986.